The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 string

-A URI relative to the application’s context path that should be protected by the policy enforcer
+HTTP request paths that should be protected by the policy enforcer

-Environment variable: QUARKUS_KEYCLOAK_POLICY_ENFORCER_PATHS__PATHS__PATH
+Environment variable: QUARKUS_KEYCLOAK_POLICY_ENFORCER_PATHS__PATHS__PATHS

 Show more